A guide to sentiment analysis: What is it and how does it work?

 Sentiment analysis is the ultimate buzzword.
 And as buzzwords go, it's a concept that's very often misunderstood.

-At Awario, we just released a brand new sentiment analysis system, and we've been getting a lot of questions about sentiment since.
-With any luck, this guide will help you learn more about sentiment analysis: from how it's used to the ins and outs of the mechanics behind it.
-Here are the main questions I'm going to try and answer in this article; feel free to click on whichever ones you're most interested in!
+With any luck, this guide will help you understand more about sentiment analysis: from how it's used to the ins and outs of the mechanics and NLP techniques behind it.

 Let's start with the elephant of a question:

 Sentiment analysis, also called opinion mining, is the process of determining the emotion (often classified as positive sentiment, negative, or neutral) expressed by someone towards a topic or phenomenon.

 In the context of social listening and online reputation management, analyzing sentiment is most commonly used to capture the voice of the customer and determine the attitude of consumers towards a brand, company, product, or person.

 How is sentiment analysis used?

 Sentiment analysis is arguably the most important thing to look for in a social listening tool.
 From analyzing brand health to improving customer service, here are some of the main things sentiment analysis tools help you do.

 Sentiment analysis is an important part of monitoring your brand and assessing brand health.
 In your social media monitoring dashboard, keep an eye on the ratio of positive and negative mentions within the conversations about your brand and look into the key themes within both positive and negative feedback to learn what your customers tend to praise and complain about the most.

 Sentiment analysis isn't only used for social media analytics and reporting.
 It's just as important to log into your social listening dashboard daily and look out for any spikes in negative mentions — this way, you'll be able to catch a reputation crisis early and prevent it from turning into a full-on disaster.